All successful social media campaigns start with careful planning.

 There’s a lot to say about planning content and we don’t have time to cover everything.
 Instead, we’re just going to outline two of the most important elements that you’ll definitely want to include in your plan.

 Your content mix refers to the different ‘types’ of content you’re going to be posting.
-Think about both the format (i.e. text updates, images, stories, short-form videos, curated content, contests, etc.) and the purpose (informational, educational, promotional, entertaining, etc.).
+Think about both the format (i.e. text updates, images, stories, short-form or long-form videos, curated content, contests, etc.) and the purpose (informational, educational, promotional, entertaining, etc.).

 You might want to use the 80-20 rule, which says that only 20% of your posts should directly promote your brand and the other 80% should be to educate, entertain, or inform.